All Products

 2. In the left-side navigation pane, click Domain Names.

-3. On the Domain Names page, find the domain name that you want to manage and click Configure.
+3. On the Domain Names page, find the target domain name and click Configure.

 4. In the left-side navigation tree of the domain name, click Access Control.